 So, how do I choose the right time for my child?

 Is your child having problems falling asleep?
 Then they likely need more sleep.
 Move their bedtime up by 20 minutes for a week and see what happens.
 No changes?
 Move it up by another 20 minutes.

 Use the guide above to estimate what time your child may need to go to bed, it may be much earlier than you think.
 (And relatedly — if you have a picky eater, try moving dinnertime up quite a bit as well.
-We started eating dinner at 4:30 and my son was stuffing quinoa with black beans tostadas with slaw in his mouth!
+We started eating dinner at 4:30 and my son was stuffing quinoa and black beans tostadas in his mouth!
 You would never see him do that at 6 pm.)

 3. Keep Your Child’s Bedtime Routine Short and Sweet

 One thing I often hear from parents who are struggling to get their kids to bed is just how hard they are working at it — “We wind down for an hour of quiet play, then we have a relaxing bath, and then we read, sing a song…” (There is such a thing as trying too hard when it comes to bedtime routines.